nqpz/indirectassassin/README.txt

     runhaskell Setup.hs build
     runhaskell Setup.hs install

 and the game should be installed.
+You can ignore the many warnings by GHC.

 ### With Cabal